ln-komandur/IP-Cameras/README.md

 ### Provide FTPs details
 1. Enable the ftps soft switch
 2. Give the name of the remote location starting with `/`, but not ending with it. e.g. `/Clips` or `/Videos`
-3. Change the *Transport Mode* from *Auto* to *Port*.
+3. [Change the *Transport Mode* from *Auto* to *Port*](https://www.reddit.com/r/reolinkcam/comments/10yq6yp/ftp_files_have_0kb/).
 Otherwise files uploaded to the ftp server (typically .mp4) may be just 0 Bytes.
-4. Save ftp details and test them for a successful connection
+4. Save ftp details and test them for a successful connection.
+[Troubleshoot](https://support.reolink.com/hc/en-us/articles/360013262414-FTP-stops-working-/) as required, by reviewing and editing the `/etc/vsftpd.conf` file

 ### Configure recording
 1. Remove watermark